 We may seek to develop companion diagnostics for use in identifying patients that we believe will respond to our gene therapies.
 Similarly, our product candidates may require delivery devices.
 A biologic product may be regulated as a combination product if it is intended for use in conjunction with a medical device, such as a drug delivery device or an in vitro diagnostic device.
 For combination products, the biologic and device components must, when used together, be safe and effective and the product labeling must reflect their combined use.
 In some cases, the medical device component may require a separate premarket submission.
 Moreover, clinical trial sponsors using investigational devices in their studies must comply with FDA's investigational device exemption regulations.
-Once approved or cleared, the device component sponsor (or the combination product sponsor, if both components are covered by one application) must comply with the remaining FDA general controls, including establishment registration, device listing, device labeling, unique device identifier, quality system regulation, medical device reporting, and reporting of corrections and removals requirements.
+If the device component (e.g., in vitro diagnostic device) is not packaged with the drug component and authorized by the FDA as a combination product, or approved or cleared as a medical device, the device component must comply with the FDA general controls applicable to a medical device, including establishment registration, device listing, device labeling, unique device identifier, quality system regulation, medical device reporting, and reporting of corrections and removals requirements.
+If the device component is packaged with the drug component (e.g., drug delivery device), then only certain FDA general controls applicable to a medical device will apply (assuming the manufacturer's quality system complies with the cGMPs).

-If the safety or effectiveness of a biologic product is dependent on the results of a diagnostic, the FDA may require that the in vitro companion diagnostic device and biologic product be contemporaneously approved, with labeling that describes the use of the two products together.
+If the safety or effectiveness of a biologic product is dependent on the results of a diagnostic, the FDA may require that the in vitro companion diagnostic device and biologic product be contemporaneously authorized by the FDA, with labeling that describes the use of the two products together.
 The type of premarket submission required for a companion diagnostic device will depend on the FDA device classification.
-A premarket approval ("PMA"), application is required for high risk devices classified as Class III; a 510(k) premarket notification is required for moderate risk devices classified as Class II A de novo request may be used for devices not previously classified by the FDA (and hence are automatically Class III) but are low or moderate risk (due to the application of special controls) and thus are classified as Class II. and a de novo request may be used for novel devices not previously classified by the FDA that are low or moderate risk.
-Except in some limited circumstances, the FDA generally will not approve a biologic that is dependent upon the use of a companion diagnostic device if the device is not contemporaneously FDA-approved or -cleared.
+A premarket approval ("PMA"), application is required for high-risk devices classified as Class III; a 510(k) premarket notification is generally required for moderate risk devices classified as Class II.
+A de novo request may be used for novel devices not previously classified by the FDA (and hence are automatically Class III) but are low or moderate risk (due to the application of special controls) and thus are classified as Class II.
+Except in some limited circumstances, the FDA generally will not approve a biologic that is dependent upon the use of a companion diagnostic device if the device is not contemporaneously FDA-approved or cleared.
+It's also possible that an in vitro diagnostic device could be subject to FDA enforcement discretion from compliance with the FDCA if it meets the definition of a Laboratory Developed Test ("LDT").
+Recent regulatory and legislative proposals, however, may cause the FDA to actively regulate LDTs.